 Prosecutors allege that Melese, Dejene, and the Oromia Media Network committed the criminal offenses on June 29 and June 30, 2020, following Hachalu’s killing, when members of the public and journalists appeared live on air.
 The charge sheet says that the network aired statements such as “we all should be ready to fight to death;” calls for revenge through the killing of another prominent figure; a call for Oromos in Ethiopia and exile to rise up; allegations that people from northern Ethiopia and Prime Minister Abiy Ahmed were responsible for the killing of the musician and calls to expel them; and calls to block roads and topple statues of 19th century emperor Menelik, seen by some as a subjugator of people in southern Ethiopia, including the Oromo.

-The thread contained three videos in which people made comments that included calling for homes to be burnt and for people to be exterminated; one video carried an OMN logo; one video did not have an OMN logo nor any other identifying marker, and in the third, there is no logo but a woman speaks at a public forum into an OMN-branded microphone.
-The Oromia Media Network did not respond to emails and Facebook messages from CPJ seeking comment in late 2020.
+The thread contained three videos in which people made comments that included calling for homes to be burnt and for people to be exterminated; one video carried an OMN logo; one video did not have an OMN logo nor any other identifying marker; and the third also did not feature any logo, and showed a woman speaking at a public forum into an OMN-branded microphone.

-In September, Melese was moved to the Addis Ababa Remand Center, commonly known as Kilinto, according to news reports.
-A journalist who visited the journalist in late October said Melesse’s face was covered with a rash.
+In September 2020, Melese was moved to the Addis Ababa Remand Center, commonly known as Kilinto, according to news reports.
+A journalist who visited Melese in late October 2020 said Melese’s face was covered with a rash.
 Melese’s wife, Tadelech Merga, told CPJ that the journalist had suffered from allergies, but that he had received medication and his condition was improving in early November.

 Yibekal Gizaw, then the head of the National Human Rights Action Plan Office, a department within Ethiopia’s office of the federal attorney general, told CPJ in a July 2020 email that Melese and the other Oromia Media Network employees were “arrested in connection with their role in broadcasts involving repeated calls for ethnically targeted attacks against non-Oromo minorities in the Oromia Regional State.”
 He alleged that the network’s broadcasts had constituted “incitement for ethnic cleansing” that had “led to the widespread damage to property, looting and killing of ethnic minorities.”